Permission to Participate

 Completing the permission form does not guarantee that your student will be tested.
 After you have completed the permission form, our department will screen your student.
 This means that we will review your student's data to determine if further testing is needed.
 In some cases, we may administer a brief cognitive test as part of our screening process.

-If your student is currently receiving Highly Capable services in math or reading, and you would like them to be considered for a dual qualification, you should complete the permission form below.
+If your student is currently receiving Highly Capable services in math or reading, and you would like them to be considered for a dual qualification, you should complete the Referral Form.

 If your student has achieved a sufficiently high score on at least one of the screening measures, there are two possible outcomes: